Photo: Romana Klee

 The proposal had full support from the council, but some members said they wish it went further.

-Council member Mark Kinion said he was ready to vote for a city-wide Styrofoam ban.
+Council member Mark Kinion said he was ready to vote for a city-wide foam container ban.
 Other ideas for an expanded ban were also discussed.

 Council member Sloan Scroggin asked City Attorney Kit Williams what his thoughts are on a more aggressive ordinance.